 SAIL Databank does not receive or handle identifiable data.
 We make anonymised data available for genuine research purposes only where there is a potential for benefit.

 Commonly recognised identifying details are removed before datasets come to SAIL Databank and once anonymised they cannot be reconstructed.
 Because SAIL holds only anonymised data, researchers carry out their work without knowing the identities of the individuals represented in the data.

 Datasets are split into:

-The demographic component is transported to our Trusted Third Party (TTP), NHS Wales Informatics Service (NWIS), whilst the clinical component goes to SAIL Databank using a web based secure file upload and switching service.
+The demographic component is transported to our Trusted Third Party (TTP), Digital Health and Care Wales, whilst the clinical component goes to SAIL Databank using a web based secure file upload and switching service.

 The TTP anonymise and encrypt the demographic data which is then subjected to quality assurance to ensure content anonymity.
 Each individual record is assigned an Anonymous Linking Field (ALF) or a Residential Anonymous Linking Field (RALF) for places of residence.

 These anonymised demographic elements of the datasets are then sent to SAIL Databank ready to be loaded.
 They contain only the ALF, week of birth, gender code and area of residence (Lower Super Output Area of approximately 1500 head of population).
 They are then recombined with the clinical/event component of the dataset making them ready for linkage to other datasets for use.